Devrim-Celik/OptimML/README.md

 ## Running our Code

 Run the run.py file in the notebook to start running scenarios.
 To change which tests are run edit the parameter dictionary.
 See next section for an explanation of parameters.
-The default parameters we have left correspond to ...
+The existing parameters correspond to a run of 24 scenarios.

  - [run.py](run.py)